 2. Pet Your Cat Right Away

-5. Use Cat Treats
+6. Use Cat Treats and Clicker training

-7. Do Fun Activities With Your Cat
+7. Do Fun Activities with Your Cat